daitamae/MAC0499/index.md

+#  Building an inteligent system to detect respiratory insufficiency

-# MAC0499 - Capstone Project
+### Page for the discipline MAC0499 - Capstone Project - from IME-USP.

 ### **Members:** Vitor Daisuke Tamae (10705620)